 The importance of diversity and inclusion in the workplace has been proven time and time again.
 McKinsey’s Delivering Through Diversity Report found that gender and ethnic diversity directly correlate to profitability.
 Another study of over 350 Fortune 500 companies found a connection between corporate performance and gender diversity.
 So what can you do to make your company’s culture a more diverse and inclusive one, ultimately leading to more success?
-Check out a few of our tips:
+Check out a few of our tips on how to create a more diverse workplace:

 Create More Positive Connections